mamei16/LLM_Web_search/README.md

 # Give your local LLM the ability to search the web!
 ![unit tests](https://github.com/mamei16/LLM_Web_search/actions/workflows/unit_tests.yml/badge.svg?branch=main)

-This project gives local LLMs the ability to search the web by outputting a specific command.
-Once the command has been found in the model output using a regular expression, a web search is issued, returning a number of result pages.
+This project gives local LLMs the ability to search the web, either by using native tool calls or by outputting a specific command.
+Once a tool call has been issued or a command has been found in the model output using a regular expression, a web search is executed, returning a number of result pages.
 Finally, an ensemble of a dense embedding model and
 [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) (Or alternatively, [SPLADE](https://github.com/naver/splade))
 is used to extract the relevant parts (if any) of each web page in the search results